 Wrapping Up

-Ensuring your dog can lie down on command is an invaluable tool in your toolbox as its trainer and guardian.
+Ensuring your dog can lie down on command is an invaluable tool in your toolbox as their trainer and guardian.
 You can use this command to have your dog lie down in stressful situations, which can help the dog to calm down and regain composure.

 While it might seem like a difficult thing to train your dog for on the surface, truthfully, teaching your dog to lie down is pretty simple.
 We’ve provided you with three different methods you can use to achieve the same goal.
 Determine which of these is the best choice for your dog and you, then start implementing the steps we covered.
 Your dog will be lying down on command in no time.